Serpico: Production

 Serpico's apartment had to be built by the crew.
-It featured a fixed ceiling, and movable walls.
-As Serpico's original apartment, it was located in Greenwich Village.
+It featured a fixed ceiling and movable walls.
+As with Serpico's original apartment, it was located in Greenwich Village.
 Through lighting, Lumet and cinematographer Arthur Ornitz chose to maintain a "warm look" on the location.
-Different techniques were used to reflect moods, and the changes that the character went through the years.
+Different techniques were used to reflect moods, and the changes of the years through which the character went.

 Lumet focused on portraying Serpico's struggle to balance his work and personal life, and his increased isolation and alienation, as his efforts produced slow results.
 The director decided to portray him "darker and darker".
-As the film progressed, the cast costumes became darker in color, until the courtroom scene, where all the actors wore dark tones.
-Lumet told Charles Champlin: "I was trying to negate color, to make a picture in color that was not colorful".
-Meanwhile, he desired Serpico's fellow officers to be "men with charm, who were all the more evil for being human and understandable".
-Lumet finished shooting the film in fifty-one days, on budget.
+As the film progressed, the cast costumes became darker in color, until the courtroom scene in which all the actors wore dark tones.
+Lumet told Charles Champlin, "I was trying to negate color, to make a picture in color that was not colorful."
+Meanwhile, he wanted Serpico's fellow officers to be "men with charm, who were all the more evil for being human and understandable".
+Lumet finished shooting the film in 51 days, on budget.

-The film was edited by Dede Allen.
+The film is edited by Dede Allen.
 Allen received the scenes from Lumet directly after they were shot.
-She had a limit of forty-eight hours to finish her work for its delivery to the sound department.
-Lumet did not want to add a score to the picture, but he decided he would do it before De Laurentiis commissioned one.
+She had a limit of 48 hours to finish her work for its delivery to the sound department.
+Lumet did not want to add a score to the picture, but he decided that he would do it before De Laurentiis commissioned one.
 He learned that Mikis Theodorakis was released from prison in Greece.
 He was able to locate him in Paris, as the composer quickly left his country of origin.
 Theodorakis accepted Lumet's offer, and flew to New York City the next day.
 He met with the director, who played the movie for him the day of his arrival.
 Theodorakis agreed that it should not have a soundtrack, but he offered a composition of his to add to the film.
 Theodorakis had arranged a tour of the United States with a Greek orchestra and told Lumet that he could not be present for the spotting session.
 Lumet offered the help of Bob James, who would sit with the director for the spotting.
-To inform of the progress of the sessions and possible changes on the arrangements, James flew to the cities where Theodorakis appeared in order to work the details together.
+To inform of the progress of the sessions and possible changes on the arrangements, James flew to the cities where Theodorakis appeared to work the details.